abissgr/calipso-hub/README.md

 ## Overview

-High level framework for rapid development of maintainable and scalable enterprise applications.
+Calipso-hub is a high level framework for rapid development of maintainable and scalable enterprise applications.

-The SSPA JS client provides a responsive UI based on Bootstrap and Backbone.Marionette.
+The SPA JS client provides a responsive UI based on Bootstrap and Backbone.Marionette.
 The APIs abstract a number of other libraries and allow declarative definitions of view hierarchies described as use cases in JSON notation.
-Dynamic views and components include DD forms, grids and other UI components, while new code is naturally introduced as components that are reusable and maintainable.
+Dynamic views and components include domain-driven forms, grids and other UI components, while new code is naturally introduced as components that are reusable and maintainable.

 The stateless back-end is build on top of the [Spring Framework](https://projects.spring.io/spring-framework/) and provides dynamic, model driven RESTful services for your entities, including complete coverage iof SCRUD usecases.